flood-io/element/packages/element/docs/examples/examples_element_cli.md

 ### Inspecting the page

 Taking screenshots is a fantastic way of getting a glimpse of your page at important points during your test.
 However, while writing scripts the ability to view and interact with the entire page can be incredibly useful.
-In the same way browser developer tools are invaluable when developing an applications, with Element they can be just as helpful when writing test scripts.
+In the same way DevTools are invaluable when building an applications, with Element they can be just as helpful when writing test scripts.

 Passing the `--devtools` flag when running a script does two things: run in non-headless mode, and also open DevTools.
 A GUI instance of Chrome will be used to run your test (rather than headless, which is the default) allowing you to see the steps execute on the page as your script runs.
 Element also opens the DevTools, letting you view the console, select elements and debug the page.